jmilet/jmilet.github.io/_posts/2015-01-10-explain-erlang.markdown

 by Joe Armstrong.
 I highly recommend it.

-Looking at the book's examples I thought that it would be a good idea to have some code to show to non Erlang programmers what Erlang is and why it's so fun.
+Looking at the book's examples I thought that it would be a good idea to have some code to show to non Erlang programmers what Erlang is about and why it's so fun.

 Then I came up with this piece of code.